PLC-lang/rusty/book/src/build_and_install.md

 ## Prerequisites
-To be able to build the source code, you will need to [install Rust](https://www.rust-lang.org/tools/install) on your machine.
+To be able to build the source code, you will need to [install Rust](https://www.rust-lang.org/tools/install) and LLVM 11 on your machine.
+For Linux the package manager version (`llvm-11-dev` for apt) will work fine, for Windows, you need a
+[special build](https://github.com/ghaith/llvm-package-windows/releases/tag/v11.0.1).
 If you want to clone and work on the repository, you'll also need _git_.

 ## Cloning the repository
 On your local computer, open up a shell and clone the repository.